 where is the forecast geopotential height difference between the ith pair of adjacent points from the grid of the target situation, and is the corresponding observed geopotential height difference in the candidate situation.
 The differences are processed separately in both directions.
 The smaller the S1 values, the more similar the pressure fields.

-The dates with the lowest values of S1 are considered as analogues to the target day.
+The dates with the lowest values of S1 are considered as analogues, in terms of general circulation, to the target day.
 The number of analogues, , is a parameter to calibrate.

-3. Subsequent level(s) of analogy: the analogues are subsampled once again on the basis of another variable in order to obtain a lower number of analogue dates, .
+3. Subsequent level(s) of analogy: beyond the similarity of airflows, one may look for similarities in other variables of interest .
+Therfore, the analogues are subsampled once again on the basis of another variable in order to obtain a lower number of analogue dates, .
 The S1 criterion is usually not relevant for other predictors that the atmospheric circulation.
 Other classic criteria represent absolute distances: Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE), the latest being most often used.
 These are more relevant to compare moisture variables for example.

 This process can be repeated, by subsampling a decreasing number of analogues, , according to a ranking processed on various meteorological variables.

-4. Probabilistic forecast: then, the daily observed precipitation amount (or another predictand of interest) of the resulting dates provide the empirical conditional distribution considered as the probabilistic forecast for the target day.
-The empirical frequencies are processed for every value of the predictand, after classification, based on the Gringorten parameters (for a Gumbel or exponential law).
+4. Probabilistic forecast: then, the (e.g.daily) observed precipitation amount (or another predictand of interest) of the resulting dates provide the empirical conditional distribution considered as the probabilistic forecast for the target day.
+The empirical frequencies are processed for every value of the predictand, after classification, based on the Gringorten parameters (for a Gumbel or exponential law) and a probabilistic model can be fitted (e.g. Gamma function, or else).

 1.4 Proposed nomenclature

 Variants of the AM parameterization are numerous and it is not always easy to reference them in a short and descriptive way.
-We thus propose a basic nomenclature (Figure 1) in order to express the structure in a simple identifier.
+We thus propose a basic nomenclature (Figure 1) in order to express the structure into a simple identifier.
 This one cannot describe all the parameters of the AM, but quickly illustrate the structure of the implementation.
 This is particularly useful when working with a global optimization method, where nothing is fixed but the very structure of the AM.